|Wild Oats XI. Photo sbs.com.au|

 The Cruising Yacht Club of Australia said the conditions were perfect for the Volvo 70’s such as Black Jack, just half a mile behind the 100-foot maxi Perpetual LOYAL, which in turn is seven miles behind the line honours leader.

-Wild Oats XI was almost into Bass Strait, where strong easterlies await throughout the afternoon to whip the fleet along to Tasmania and a likely record.
+Wild Oats XI was almost into Bass Strait, where strong easterlies await throughout the afternoon to whip the fleet along to

 Wild Oats and her rivals need to finish by 07:23 Wednesday morning local time (2123 GMT Monday) to beat the 2012 time.

 Outside of line honours — the fastest yacht over the course — 77-year-old Robbo Robertson’s Beneteau 40, Bravo, leads in the overall handicap positions followed by the Chinese 52-footer named UBOX and crewed by a mix of Chinese and experienced French sailors, Rupert Henry’s Chinese Whisper and Travis Read’s China Easyway, which also has some Chinese crew aboard.